In one giant leap for Earth plants, seeds are grown in moon soil

 Arabidopsis, also called thale cress, is widely used in scientific research, including previous experiments in orbit, owing to its speedy life cycle and a deep understanding of its genetics.

-NASA made available 12 grams - just a few teaspoons — of regolith collected during the Apollo 11, Apollo 12 and Apollo 17 missions.
-The researchers planted three or four seeds in a dozen containers moistened with a nutrient solution, then placed them in a laboratory at about 73 degrees Fahrenheit (23 degree C) under LED lights giving off a pink hue.
+NASA made available 12 grams - just a few teaspoons - of regolith collected during the Apollo 11, Apollo 12 and Apollo 17 missions.
+The researchers planted three or four seeds in a dozen containers moistened with a nutrient solution, then placed them in a laboratory at about 23 degree Celsius under LED lights giving off a pink hue.

 The seeds sprouted within three days.
 After about a week of growth, the researchers removed all but one plant from each container.
 The one was left to grow until it was 20 days old, with its leaves then harvested to assess gene activity.